walshbr/introduction-to-text-analysis/text-analysis/distant-reading.md

 > Does anything clearly not belong or not make sense?
 What surprises you?

-If you know your text is about the American south,
+If you know your text is about the American South, and you find that the fourth most common token is 'France,' that probably says something interesting.
+You might need to revise your expectations and your research questions, and that is perfectly fine.
+The most interesting thing about a project is rarely the first thing we think it will be.

-> How do the numbers the tool spits out at you connect with underlying concepts in the text?
+> How do the numbers that the tool spits out at you connect with underlying concepts in the text?

-For example, if four of the top five words in a text are male names or male pronouns, that might say something about female representation in the text.
+Our reading experience, our interpretations of a text, the way it makes it feel: these are the result of may things, but language plays a role in constructing all of them.
+Words form the basis for everything we get out of reading, so we can work backwards from word to concept.
+Think about what underlying concepts might be taking shape as a result of particular words.
+For example, if four of the top five words in a text are male names or male pronouns, that might say something about gender representation in the text.
+Personal pronouns might say something about what it means to be a self in your text.
+Four times more exclamation points than periods?
+That might say something about the rhetorical impression the author wants to convey.

 > What trends do you see in the data?
 Is anything clearly decreasing or increasing over time?